 Identify the most critical assets to better protect them

 "Can you give me an up-to-date network architecture diagram?
 This is one of the first questions asked by a service provider charged with supporting you in your incident response process.
 And not being able to answer this question instantly is already a waste of time, which is why it's so important to have an exhaustive, up-to-date mapping of your IS.
-This is particularly true (but not only) in the case of ransomware, which can spread across a large part of an IS in just a few hours.

-Conversely, having mapped your IS, listed all the entry points and identified the interconnections between the various digital assets (networks, applications, physical equipment, users and administrators with their various levels of privilege, etc.) means you can react much more quickly and effectively in the event of an incident.
+Conversely, having mapped your IS, listed all the entry points and identified the interconnections between the various digital assets (networks, applications, physical equipment, users and administrators with their different levels of privilege, etc.) means you can react much more quickly and effectively in the event of an incident.
 It only takes a few minutes to pinpoint the attack.
 This makes it possible, for example, to cut off flows at the right point, or to isolate the machines concerned to prevent the attack spreading further.

 The fundamentals of incident response